mdabrowski1990/uds/docs/source/pages/user_guide/transport.rst

 Transport interfaces are meant to handle Physical (layer 1), Data (layer 2), Network (layer 3) and Transport (layer 4) layers of :ref:`UDS OSI model <knowledge-base-osi-model>` which are unique for every communication bus/network.
 First two layers (Physical and Data Link) are handled by some external packages.
-The whole implementation that is common for all Transport Interfaces is located in :mod:`uds.transport_interface` sub-package.
+The implementation that is common for all Transport Interfaces is located in :mod:`uds.transport_interface` sub-package.

 AbstractTransportInterface